tiianhk/timbremetrics/README.md

 cd timbremetrics
 pip install -e .
 ```
-If you want to run python scripts in the `examples/` folder to evaluate pre-trained models like CLAP and DSP features such as MFCCs, use `[extra]` to include extra dependencies:
+If you want to run Python scripts in the `examples/` folder to evaluate pre-trained models like CLAP and DSP features such as MFCC, use `[extra]` to install additional dependencies:
 ```
 pip install -e .[extra]
 ```